-- (a) Players must bat in a minimum of 5 different positions prior to the Mid-Season break. - (b) Players must bat in a minimum of 5 different positions after the Mid-Season break (these can be the same 5 positions as prior to Mid-Season). - (c) Batting positions 1 & 2 are treated as separate positions. - (d) Any player named in the previous completed match who did not bat must bat in the following match they play. - (e) Rotation of batting order is not required in any Finals matches.
+- (a) Players must bat in a minimum of 5 different positions prior to the Mid-Season break. - (b) Players must bat in a minimum of 5 different positions after the Mid-Season break (these can be the same 5 positions as prior to Mid-Season). - (c) Batting positions 1 & 2 are treated as separate positions. - (d) Any player named in the previous completed match who did not bat, must bat in the following match they play. - (e) Rotation of batting order is not required in any finals matches.

 NOTE: These rotations must be strictly adhered to.
+Penalties for this are outlined in the CJCC Reports, Investigations and Outcomes Policy.

 NOTE: Different match formats are considered the same competition.
-For example, Year 7 Boys, and Year 7 Boys T20 rotations would be considered as a whole, and not as two separate competitions.
+For example, Year 8 Boys, and Year 8 Boys T20 rotations would be considered as a whole, and not as two separate competitions.

-6.1.2 Mandatory Retirements
+6.1.2.
+Mandatory Retirements

-- (a) Batters must not retire until they have faced their allotted number of balls. - (b) In a 20 over match, each batter will retire immediately after facing 20 balls, inclusive of wides and no balls. - (c) In a 30 over match, where there are 9 or less batters each batter will retire immediately after facing 30 balls inclusive of wides and no balls.
-Where 10 or more players are in a team each batter will retire immediately after facing 25 balls inclusive of wides and no balls.
+- (a) Batters must not retire until they have faced their allotted number of balls. - (b) In a 20 over match, each batter will retire immediately after facing 20 balls, inclusive of wides and no balls. - (c) In 30 over, 35 over and 40 over matches, each batter will retire immediately after facing their required number of balls inclusive of wides and no balls: